dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications.md

 For further implementation information on Helm charts and Kubernetes check the post on [Using Helm Charts to deploy eShopOnContainers to AKS](https://github.com/dotnet-architecture/eShopOnContainers/wiki/10.1-Deploying-to-AKS-using-Helm-Charts).

-## Use Azure Dev Spaces for your Kuberentes application lifecycle
+## Use Azure Dev Spaces for your Kubernetes application lifecycle

 [Azure Dev Spaces](https://docs.microsoft.com/azure/dev-spaces/azure-dev-spaces) provides a rapid, iterative Kubernetes development experience for teams.
 With minimal dev machine setup, you can iteratively run and debug containers directly in Azure Kubernetes Service (AKS).
 Develop on Windows, Mac, or Linux using familiar tools like Visual Studio, Visual Studio Code, or the command line.

-As mentioned, Azure Dev Spaces use Helm charts when deploying the container-based applications.
+As mentioned, Azure Dev Spaces uses Helm charts when deploying the container-based applications.

 Azure Dev Spaces helps development teams be more productive on Kubernetes because it allows you to rapidly iterate and debug code directly in a global Kubernetes cluster in Azure by simply using Visual Studio 2017 or Visual Studio Code.
-That Kuberentes cluster in Azure is a shared managed Kubernetes cluster, so your team can collaboratively work together.
+That Kubernetes cluster in Azure is a shared managed Kubernetes cluster, so your team can collaboratively work together.
 You can develop your code in isolation, then deploy to the global cluster and do end-to-end testing with other components without replicating or mocking up dependencies.

 As shown in figure 4-26, the most differential feature in Azure Dev Spaces is capability of creating 'spaces' that can run integrated to the rest of the global deployment in the cluster.